So you’re about to embark on a thrilling journey—buying a shiny new camera!!

 Like DSLRs, mirrorless cameras also come with interchangeable lenses.
 In general, the quality and selection of lenses for mirrorless bodies aren’t on par with DSLRs, but they’ve definitely been improving.
 And there are now mirrorless cameras that boast a full frame size, the same size as the ones found in professional-level DSLRs, making this genre of cameras even more appealing.

 All that being said, most mirrorless cameras do have some downsides relative to DSLRs.
 Although there are now a few models out there with full frame sensors, most mirrorless bodies have sensors that are smaller than those in DSLRs, meaning that they won’t be as good at registering depth of field or at shooting in low light conditions.
-They also have yet to catch up with DSLRs in terms of auto-focus speed.

 But mirrorless cameras do have their advantages.
 Most notably, they’re generally much, much smaller and lighter than DSLRs.

 This format of camera is great for everyone from the casual hobbyist to the advanced amateur.
-As the quality of lenses increases this may even become a professional option.

 Point-and-shoots are the smallest cameras dedicated primarily to photography (camera phones are typically smaller).